marieemoiselle/CS121-ACP-samples/README.md

 ![CS-121](https://github.com/user-attachments/assets/abc88a7c-b9f7-4632-a0ba-e66240d1f497)
 # ADVANCED COMPUTER PROGRAMMING
-by: ***Fatima Marie P. Agdon, MSCS***
+by: ***Ms. Fatima Marie P. Agdon, MSCS***
 <br>Note: This is still ongoing, and will have updates as the course progresses.
 <br>Don't forget to give this a ⭐!

 ## 👋🏻 Greetings!
 Welcome to the **CS 121: Advanced Computer Programming** course!🐍💙💛

-This course offers a comprehensive introduction to Python programming, covering fundamental concepts such as basic syntax, operators, and data structures, and advancing to more complex topics including object-oriented programming, exception handling, and algorithms.
+This Python course provides a solid foundation in the language, covering setup, syntax, and core operations, then advancing to topics like data structures, control flow, functions, and object-oriented programming.

-After this course, students will gain practical experience with GUI development using Tkinter and database management with MySQL, equipping them the skills to build robust and interactive applications.
+Students will also learn file handling, modular design, and error management, developing strong problem-solving skills.

-Through hands-on projects and exercises, learners will develop a solid foundation in both programming principles and real-world application development.
+By the end, they will be equipped to handle real-world challenges and explore Python further.

-## 🎯 Course Outline
+## 🗺️ Roadmap
 - Lesson 1: **INTRODUCTION**
     - The Python Programming Language Overview
     - Output Operations